Azerbaijan–Serbia relations

-Azerbaijan and Serbia maintain diplomatic relations established between Arzerbaijan and the Federal Republic of Yugoslavia (of which Serbia is considered sole legal successor) in 1997.
+Azerbaijan and Serbia maintain diplomatic relations established between Azerbaijan and the Federal Republic of Yugoslavia (of which Serbia is considered sole legal successor) in 1997.

 History

 The 223rd Rifle Division of the Soviet Army, formed in Quba, Azerbaijan, during World War II, consisting largely of Azerbaijanis and later designated as an Azerbaijani national division, successfully participated in the 1944 Belgrade offensive, leading to the liberation of Belgrade from Nazi Germany.

 Both Azerbaijan and Serbia would once again become closer, this time due to ideological connections through communism.
 In the twentieth century, Azerbaijan was annexed by the Soviet Union while Serbia was a constituent part of Socialist Federal Republic of Yugoslavia.

 Yugoslavia recognised Azerbaijan's independence on 31 December 1991, five days after the dissolution of the Soviet Union.
 Diplomatic relations between Azerbaijan and Federal Republic of Yugoslavia (consisting of Serbia and Montenegro) were established on 21 August 1997.
 The embassy of Serbia opened in Baku, Azerbaijan, in February 2011, followed by the opening of the embassy of Azerbaijan in Belgrade, Serbia, four months later.